openforcefield/qca-dataset-submission/submissions/2024-10-11-MLPepper-RECAP-Optimized-Fragments-Add-Iodines-v1.0/README.md

 ## Description

 A single point dataset created by combining the [50k ESP from Simon](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2022-01-16-OpenFF-ESP-Fragment-Conformers-v1.0) and
-[Br substituted set from Lily](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2023-11-30-OpenFF-multi-Br-ESP-Fragment-Conformers-v1.1-single-point), filtering by Cl and Br and replacing them successively with iodines, as well as some additional iodines from [Lexi and Lily's set](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2024-09-10-OpenFF-Iodine-Fragment-Opt-v1.0).
+[Br substituted set from Lily](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2023-11-30-OpenFF-multi-Br-ESP-Fragment-Conformers-v1.1-single-point), filtering by Cl and Br and replacing them successively with iodines, as well as some additional iodines from [Lexie and Lily's set](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2024-09-10-OpenFF-Iodine-Fragment-Opt-v1.0).
 Each fragment had 5 conformations generated which were optimised locally using an AIMNET2 model trained to `wb97m-d3`.
 This adds an extension of iodines molecules to the [original mlpepper dataset](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2024-07-26-MLPepper-RECAP-Optimized-Fragments-v1.0).